 The Code for Federal Regulations has a page outlining what activities the US government expects to be carried out under this category.
 However I didn’t find it to be very accessible or clear information.
 So here are the essentials and what I did:

 Stay in a Casa Particular.
 These are locally owned accommodation options, often in a family home - imagine it like a B&B or an Airbnb.
 Airbnb even has a specific accommodation category to filter by Cuban Casa Particulars and this is what we used to find ours.
+This Casa Particular is where we stayed and the location was incredible.

 Interact with your Casa hosts over breakfast.